gruntwork-io/terragrunt/docs/_docs/01_getting-started/configuration.md

 3. A `terragrunt.hcl` file in the current working directory, if it exists.

+4. A `terragrunt.hcl.json` file in the current working directory, if it exists.

-4. If none of these are found, exit with an error.
+5. If none of these are found, exit with an error.

 ## Configuration parsing order